Heat equation: Three-dimensional problem

-where the Laplace operator, Δ or ∇2, the divergence of the gradient, is taken in the spatial variables.
+where the Laplace operator, denoted as either Δ or as ∇2 (the divergence of the gradient), is taken in the spatial variables.

 The heat equation governs heat diffusion, as well as other diffusive processes, such as particle diffusion or the propagation of action potential in nerve cells.
 Although they are not diffusive in nature, some quantum mechanics problems are also governed by a mathematical analog of the heat equation (see below).
 It also can be used to model some phenomena arising in finance, like the Black–Scholes or the Ornstein-Uhlenbeck processes.
 The equation, and various non-linear analogues, has also been used in image analysis.

 The heat equation is, technically, in violation of special relativity, because its solutions involve instantaneous propagation of a disturbance.
 The part of the disturbance outside the forward light cone can usually be safely neglected, but if it is necessary to develop a reasonable speed for the transmission of heat, a hyperbolic problem should be considered instead – like a partial differential equation involving a second-order time derivative.
 Some models of nonlinear heat conduction (which are also parabolic equations) have solutions with finite heat transmission speed.